Visa Types in Nepal: Latest Update (2026)

 Requirements:

-Tourist visas can be obtained at Nepali diplomatic missions abroad, at the entry points (Tribhuvan International Airport and land borders), or through the online application portal prior to arrival.
+Tourist visas can be obtained at Nepali diplomatic missions abroad, at the entry points (Tribhuvan International Airport and land borders), or through the online application portal before arrival.

 Non-Tourist Visa